Shey Phoksundo Lake Upper Dolpo Trek

 Includes

-• Tea house accommodation during the journey
+• Tea house accommodation at the lower sections during your Upper Dolpo Trek.

 • Trekking Map

-• Medical Kit
+• Basic Medical Kit.

-• Government Taxes
+• Government Taxes.

-• Company Service Charge
+• Company's Service Charge.

-• Farewell Dinner in Kathmandu before your Final departure
+• Farewell Dinner in Kathmandu before your Final Departure.

 Excludes

-• Travel Insurance for the journey
+• Travel Insurance for Guides, Porters, and team staff.

 Essential Information